 Add to this vast improvements in other technology like facial recognition is it’s not beyond the realms of possibility that an AI will be able to pull in all these different data sets and create a story from scratch with all the nuances of a seasoned writer.
 Just much more quickly.

 This is all supposition, of course.
 But with the speed of technological advancement the realities could be much more incredible and impressive.

 John Medill argued that independent press represent truth and progress to advance the intellectual, social, and moral welfare of the people, and nowhere is progress represented more than at the very institution that was created in his honour.

 The imperative for scientists and technologists like Kris Hammond is to keep studying, keep improving on the technology, and keep pushing the boundaries of what’s possible.
 Where that takes us eventually is up for grabs, but it’s going to be an interesting read, whoever writes it.

 - http://www.chipublib.org/mayor-joseph-medill-biography/ http://archives.chicagotribune.com/1968/06/10/page/1/article/the-chicago-tribune-begins-its-122d-year-of-publication

 - John Tebbel.
 An American Dynasty: The Story of the McCormicks, Medills, and Pattersons.
 (New York, NY: Doubleday & Company, 1947)

 From the blog

 This piece originally went out to our subscribers as part of our weekly newsletter.
 To get features like this sent to you every Friday lunchtime, sign up here.
-Every month we hold an hour-long editorial call with our clients to talk through a fresh batch of content....
+It’s estimated that around half the internet is made up of NHA or non-human traffic - bots that, for one...

 Latest posts by Stuart Roberts (see all)